scshitole/consul_testing/README.md

 # How to use this repo

-This repo comprises two main operations:
+This repo comprises two main functions:

-- Initial deployoment of the of the architecture in AWS
+- Initial provisioning of the of the infrastructure in AWS
 - Github Actions Workflows for ongoing operations

+## Provision Infrastructure

 - Option 1 - Setting up a complete new Application on your F5 BIG-IP through AS3 leveraging Consul integration: Follow the steps outlined below.
 - Option 2 - Migrating an existing F5 BIG-IP deployment to leverage AS3 Consul integration: Follow the steps outlined in [`README.md`](brownfield-approach/README.md) within `brownfield-approach` subfolder.

-## Provision Infrastructure

 The `terraform` directory has tf files for creating instances for consul, f5, iam policy, nginx servers with autoscale group.